Autistic Artist Sherry Polley posing with one of her vibrant vinyl artworks at a gallery exhibition.

 Themes: Sensory Richness, Color, and Neurodivergence

-As a neurodivergent person, I experience the world with heightened sensitivity.
-I’m drawn to vivid colors, sparkles, textures and patterns that excite or soothe me.
+As a neurodivergent person (having a brain type that differs from the majority), I experience the world with heightened sensitivity.
+I’m drawn to vivid colors, sparkling textures and patterns that excite or soothe me.
 These sensory fascinations become compositional tools in my artwork.
-Repetition in my process demonstrates hyper-focus, layered complexity speaks to cognitive overload, and my bold color palette reflects emotional intensity.
+Repetition in my process demonstrates hyper-focus, layered complexity speaks to cognitive overload, and my bold color palette reflects emotional intensity - all hallmarks of neurodivergent perception.

-Thematically, my work lives in the space between the seen and unseen - just like neurodivergence.
-It doesn’t declare its meaning immediately, but asks you to look longer, feel more, and open yourself to the unexpected.
+Thematically, my work gives visual form to invisible neurodivergent experiences.
+It doesn’t declare its meaning directly, but asks you to look longer, feel more, and open yourself to the unexpected.
 My art is not only an expression of myself, but an invitation to others to embrace neurodiversity, joy, and the richness of their own individuality.